 Other than NH and PA (depending on what region you lump PA into) the entire Northeast is now in the compact.
 Future growth is going to require swing states joining.

 NH isn’t joining as long as Ayotte is Governor.
-Hopefully she can lose in a big tsunami, but I wouldn’t bet on it.
+Hopefully she can lose in a big blue tsunami, but I wouldn’t bet on it.

 Winning full control of the state governments of PA, WI, MI, and NV seems like the most likely way for it to move forward.
 AZ would be a good fallback state.
 All those together would finally allow the compact to take effect.